MicrosoftDocs/hybrid/hybrid/app-solutions/pattern-ha-kubernetes.md

 - [Recover from catastrophic data loss](/azure-stack/operator/azure-stack-backup-recover-data)
 - [Infrastructure Backup Service best practices](/azure-stack/operator/azure-stack-backup-best-practices)

 Azure Stack Hub is the platform and fabric on which Kubernetes applications will be deployed.
-The application owner for the Kubernetes application will be a user of Azure Stack, with access granted to deploy the application infrastructure needed for the solution.
+The application owner for the Kubernetes application will be a user of Azure Stack Hub, with access granted to deploy the application infrastructure needed for the solution.
 Application infrastructure in this case means the Kubernetes cluster, deployed using AKS Engine, and the surrounding services.
 These components will be deployed into Azure Stack Hub, constrained by an Azure Stack Hub offer.
 Make sure the offer accepted by the Kubernetes application owner has sufficient capacity (expressed in Azure Stack Hub quotas) to deploy the entire solution.
 As recommended in the previous section, the application deployment should be automated using Infrastructure-as-Code and deployment pipelines like Azure DevOps Azure Pipelines.

 For more information on Azure Stack Hub offers and quotas, see [Azure Stack Hub services, plans, offers, and subscriptions overview](/azure-stack/operator/service-plan-offer-subscription-overview)